b0sc/b0sc.github.io/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: issue template
-about: Describe this issue template's purpose here.
+about: use this template to open new issues, do not open a blank issue.
 title: ''
 labels: ''
 assignees: ''